TobiasBielefeld/Simple-Brick-Games/README.md

 Customizable:
 You can choose between 3 textures, 5 background colours and 5 button colours.

-You can find the source code here: https://github.com/TobiasBielefeld/Simple-Brick-Games Navigation in main menu, press:
+Navigation in main menu, press:
  * left or right to change game
  * up to increase level